 Step 4: Lather Up

 Choose a shave product that’ll lubricate your skin and soften the hairs without drying out your face.
-The type of cream you use is down to personal preference: Shave lather is traditional for a pillowy, smooth shave, but those who want to be able to see where they’re shaving more clearly — if, for example, they’re experimenting with some different beard styles — may want to try a soft, transparent shave butter instead.
+The type of lather you use is down to personal preference: A shave cream is a more traditional option that provides a cushiony layer between your razor and skin for a pillowy, smooth shave.
+But those who want to be able to see exactly where they’re shaving — if, for example, they’re experimenting with some different beard styles — may want to try a softening, transparent shave butter instead.

 Step 5: Shave With the Grain